 “From the very beginning, we need to know about goals, budget and timescale – and that’s just the beginning.
-Our expertise covers everything from recruitment and rewards to discipline and redundancy.
+Our expertise covers everything from recruitment, and Full HR Services to discipline and redundancy.
 Good HR practices can be used to increase sales and the overall turnover of the business.”

 According to Harvard Business Review, five factors influence successful outsourcing:

 - Be transparent about your willingness to work with freelancers

 - Define what essential skills and experience you are looking for – and the ‘nice to haves’